DAPFAM: A Domain-Aware Family-level Dataset to benchmark cross domain patent retrieval: Dataset Statistics and Analysis

-One key feature is the coverage of multiple technical domains, as indicated by the primary IPC code’s first three characters.
+The dataset achieves broad technological coverage with representation from all major IPC3 sections.
 Figure~\ref{ipc_distrib} provides a detailed view of how queries and target documents are distributed among top 50 selected IPC classes.

-The goal was to ensure each domain had at least 10 query families, although this is achieved for most domains, few exceptions arise, especially since some classifications are specific to some IPC versions.

-The target documents, in turn, exhibit a broader distribution and bigger disparity.
-Some domains specifically such as 'GO6' (COMPUTING; CALCULATING OR COUNTING) and 'H01' (ELECTRIC ELEMENTS) are more represented in forward/backwards citation network of our query documents.
+This diversity ensures that cross-domain retrieval experiments reflect realistic patent search scenarios spanning multiple technological boundaries.